lembn/zilmorphs-site/notes.md

 	- Game Contracts
 		- `SlotMachine` and other games
 	- `market` (Token Exchange/Item)
-		- In-game items will be non-fungible, we can have one contract to assign all the in-game items.
+		- In-game items will be NFTs, we can have one contract to assign all the in-game items.
 The contract will implement code to mint URLs to player addresses, then we'll use some logic at the URL to identify what type of item the player has.
+		- We can manipulate the NFT metadata to change the state of Zilmorphs and identify different items.
 		- When players use items and `bits`, they will be sent back to the `market` contract so the contract can give them to other players instead of always having to re-mint.

 Contracts: